- Who we are

 A specific "Layman's Guide" (which is also an annex to the Labelling Code) explains in everyday language the meaning of the various information on the label, and the Code is an important step by the industry to show its transparency to consumers.

 The Code successfully developed under the EU co-regulation approach is user friendly, includes a glossary, practical examples and a reference list of applicable legislation.

-Please click here for access to the English version of the Code.
+Please click here for access to the English version of the Code, and please be advised: